msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Consolidated inifile uploaded to the appropriate BoM `templates` directory in the `sapbits` container
 1. BoM file updated to contain the Product IDs and uploaded to the `sapbits` container

+:hand: The infrastructure used in this process should be destroyed when all ini files have been generated.
+Production SAP systems should always be deployed to newly provisioned infrastructure using the SAP automated installation, rather than the temporary systems built to generate these templates. :hand:

 ## Follow on Process

 - [Deploy System Infrastructure](../deploy-system-infrastructure.md)